NomadicSasquatch/Asteroids/README.md

 # Physics Simulated Atari Asteroid Game
 This project puts a twist on the classic arcade-style Asteroids Game where players navigate a spaceship, destroy asteroids, and strive for a high score.
-The game is implemented in Java and every interaction is simulated by real physics laws and theorems, such as asteroid collisions obeying conservation of energy and momentum and kinematics.
+The game is implemented in Java and every interaction is simulated by physics laws and theorems, such as asteroid collisions obeying conservation of energy and momentum and kinematics.